 Note: You may have to perform this process again after a service pack is applied in the future.
 Editing the various WEBTEMP files that come out of the box is not a recommended approach; that’s why I recommend this approach.

-As I mentioned before, knowing which sub sites, lists, and pages are available within a given site template are key peices of information you will want to know when you architect a SharePoint solution.
-This Excel workbook displays which sub site templates are available for a given parent site template.
+As I mentioned before, knowing which sub sites, lists, and pages are available within a given site template are key pieces of information you will want to know when you architect a SharePoint solution.

 New Site Templates